What Is a Plot?

 ⭐75+ PAGES of INTERACTIVE READING, WRITING and COMPREHENSION content and NO PREPARATION REQUIRED.

-Following the structural elements laid out above, in combination with the conventions of a basic plot type chosen from the seven types above, students should be well-placed to construct a well-ordered plotline.
+Following the structural elements laid out above, combined with the conventions of a basic plot type chosen from the seven types above, students should be well-placed to construct a well-ordered plotline.

-If the above description of how to write a great plot seems too prescriptive at first, it’s worth noting that there is considerable creative freedom within the structures described in this article.
+If the above description of how to write a great plot seems too prescriptive initially, it’s worth noting that there is considerable creative freedom within the structures described in this article.

 Once students get used to these underlying structures, they can begin to let their imaginations run away with them, safe in the knowledge that a coherent story will emerge from their bursts of creativity.